 - Click on the new railing to select it, then click the Open Object edit button.

-- On the General panel of the Deck Railing Specification dialog, check the box beside No Room Def and click OK.
+- On the General panel of the Deck Railing Specification dialog, check the box beside No Room Definition and click OK.

-- Select Edit> Snap Settings> from the menu and turn off Bumping/Pushing .
-When a setting such as Bumping/Pushing is enabled, a checkmark will display to the left of its name instead of its tool icon.
+- Select Edit> Snap Settings from the menu and turn off Bumping/Pushing .
+When a setting such as Bumping/Pushing is enabled, a checkmark will display on its tool icon.

 - Click on the "No Room Def" railing and use its edit handles to move it so that it is in the same location as the "Generate on Low Platform" railing.